ntechdevelopers/ntech.readmedoc/docs/source/coding/how_thing_work/how_sso_saml_works.rst

 How SSO/SAML Works
 ==================

+Single Sign-On (SSO) streamlines user authentication across multiple applications.
+Here's how it works:

+1. Central authentication: Users log in once to an SSO server.
+2. Token generation: The server creates an encrypted token upon successful login.
+3. Seamless access: Connected applications use this token to verify user identity.

+Key benefits:
+- Reduced password management
+- Enhanced security through centralized control
+- Faster access to new applications
+- Improved user experience

+Popular SSO providers include Okta, OneLogin, and PingIdentity.
+Implementing SSO can significantly improve both security and productivity in your organization.

+**Handle SSO with SAML**

 1. AssumeRole

 Easily switch roles within your AWS account or between accounts for straightforward permission management.